Xoliper/ANGE/README.md

 Second option - DIY
 ```
 1. Make sure you run "INSTALL" project, then copy from "INSTALL" folder; "include" and "lib" somewhere.
-2. Copy "premake5 - project template.lua" to your project dir, and rename it to premake5.
+2. Copy "template.lua" to your project dir, and rename it to premake5.
 3. Set new project name in that file, and path to ANGE library (first two lines).
-4. Invoke: "premake5 <your IDE/make>"
+4. Invoke: "premake5 <your IDE/make>" inside project folder
 ```
 ## FAQ